 Regardless of the initiating factor, tuberous breasts start to become apparent during puberty, when the breasts are developing into their adult size.
 During this period, the breasts do not form enough breast tissue, and the connective tissue ring surrounding the nipple forms abnormally, resulting in the “snoopy” or pointy appearance of the breast.

-Diagnosis – How do you know if you have tuberous breasts?
+Diagnosis – How do you know if your breasts are tubular?

 If you have small breasts, here are some ways you can tell if they are tuberous: